z-shell/zinit/README.md

   - A new article is available on the Wiki — about the [**`extract`**](http://z-shell.github.io/zinit/wiki/extract-Ice/) ice.

-- 19-02-2020

-  The project has a fresh, new subreddit [r/zinit](https://www.reddit.com/r/zinit/).
-  You can also visit the old subreddit [r/zplugin](https://www.reddit.com/r/zplugin/).

 - 09-02-2020

   Note that the ice `extract` can handle files with spaces — to encode such a name use